Maximum diversity and weighting for invariants of periodic time series: Background on magnitude theory

 \item For any finite positive definite metric space $X$, we have

 \end{enumerate} \end{prop}

-\begin{rmk} The entity $w_{X,+}$ is neither given a name nor defined in the literature, and we will call it \textbf{\dispersion} in this paper.
-In \cite{LeinsterMeckes2016} not $w_{X,+}$ itself but its normalization to probability distribution is discussed and referred to as `maximizing distribution.' \end{rmk}
+\begin{rmk} The entity $\wgp({X})$ is neither given a name nor defined in the literature, and we will call it \textbf{maximum diversity weighting}, or \mbox{\dispersion} in short, in this paper.
+In \cite{LeinsterMeckes2017} not $\wgp({X})$ itself but its normalization to probability distribution is discussed and referred to as ``maximizing distribution.''
+The ``maximum diversity weights'' in \mbox{\cite[\S 2.2]{HeFong2019}} has no direct relation to $\wgp$ of the current article, despite seemingly relevant name. \end{rmk}

-Here is a heuristic explanation of magnitude and weighting through the equation \eqref{eq:Zw=1}.
-The weighting $w_X$ means the contributions of individual points, which make up uniform value $1$ on each point when `integrated' with coefficients $Z_X = (e^{-d(x,y)})_{x,y\in X}$, whose entries are a decreasing function on the distance between points.
-Then, for example, the entry of $w_X$ of an outlier point will be close to $1$, because the point will neither give nor receive much contributions from other points.
-And \textit{vice versa}, a point with enough neighbor points can both give and receive contributions from neighboring points, so the corresponding entry of $w_X$, in absolute value, may be much smaller than 1.

-This point becomes clearer by examining the following example, originally from \cite{Willerton2015}. \begin{ex} Let $X = \{x,y,z\} \subset \bR^2$ with $d(x,y)=d(x,z)=t$, $d(y,z)=ct$ for a positive real number $t$ and real number $c$ such that $0< c < 2$.
-If we enumerate entries indexed by $x,\,y,\,$ and $z$ in this order, the similarity matrix becomes